List of dangerous snakes: King cobra

 The king cobra has a fearsome reputation.
 When annoyed, it spreads a narrow hood and growls loudly, but some scientists claim that their aggressiveness is grossly exaggerated.
 In most of the local encounters with live, wild king cobras, the snakes appear to be of rather placid disposition, and they usually end up being killed or subdued with hardly any histrionics.
 These support the view that wild king cobras generally have a mild temperament, and despite their frequent occurrence in disturbed and built-up areas, are adept at avoiding humans.
 Naturalist Michael Wilmer Forbes Tweedie felt that "this notion is based on the general tendency to dramatise all attributes of snakes with little regard for the truth about them.
-A moment’s reflection shows that this must be so, for the species is not uncommon, even in populated areas, and consciously or unconsciously, people must encounter king cobras quite frequently.
+A moment's reflection shows that this must be so, for the species is not uncommon, even in populated areas, and consciously or unconsciously, people must encounter king cobras quite frequently.
 If the snake were really habitually aggressive records of its bite would be frequent; as it is they are extremely rare."
 Mortality rates vary sharply depending on many factors.
 In cases where envenomation is severe, death can be rapid.

 Many-banded krait

-The Many-banded krait (Bungarus multicinctus) is the most venomous krait species known based on toxinological studies conducted on mice.
+The many-banded krait (Bungarus multicinctus) is the second most venomous krait species known, based on toxinological studies conducted on mice.
 The venom of the many-banded krait consists of both pre- and postsynaptic neurotoxins (known as α-bungarotoxins and β-bungarotoxins, among others).
-Due to poor response to antivenom therapy, mortality rates are very high in cases of envenomation – up to 50% of cases that receive antivenom are fatal.
-Case fatality rates of the many-banded krait envenoming reach up to 77%–100% without treatment.
+Due to poor response to antivenom therapy, mortality rates are very high in cases of envenomation – up to 50% of cases that receive antivenom are still fatal.
+Case fatality rates of the many-banded krait envenoming reach 77–100% without treatment.
 The average venom yield from specimens kept on snake farms was between 4.6 and 18.4 mg per bite.
 In another study, the average venom yield was 11 mg (Sawai, 1976).